Udemy Vs Coursera – Which Is The Right Choice?

 Coursera Logo

-Coursera was founded by two Stanford professors in 2012, after their experiment with a single online class room led to over 13,000 students signing up.
-Coursera is a library of online video courses, partnering with universities like Yale and Rice to offer over 3,900 courses.
+Two Stanford professors launched Coursera in 2012 after their experimental online class attracted over 13,000 enrolled students.
+The platform has evolved into an extensive library of video courses, collaborating with prestigious universities like Yale and Rice to deliver over 3,900 courses.

 Udemy